earlfogel/UltraRogue/README.md

 A variety of bug fixes and tweaks, most of which are detailed in the CHANGELOG.
 Also, ...

+### Difficulty Levels

+There are two command line options to adjust the level of difficulty of the game, -easy and -hard.

+In easy games, your pack can hold more items and you start out with more stuff.
+There are fewer traps and fewer cursed items, and you are less likely to be summoned to a throne room.
+Also, armor is more effective.

+In hard games, there are fewer blessed items, artifacts are more dangerous, and armor is less effective.
+You are more vulnerable to magical attacks and your ability to do magic is reduced.
+You can't start a hard game with mithril or crystalline armor, but you may find some later.

 ### Monsters

-To keep things interesting, urogue chooses a random selection of monsters to use each time you play.
-By default, each game includes the classic monsters from urogue 1.0.2 plus a random assortment of others.
+To keep things interesting, urogue chooses a random selection of monsters each time you play.
+By default, that includes the classic monsters from urogue 1.0.2 plus a random assortment of others.
 If you want, you can use command line options to change this:

-    * -mc: use the classic monsters from 1.0.2
+    * -mc: use only the classic monsters from urogue 1.0.2
     * -mr: use a random selection of monsters
-    * -ma: use all 300+ monsters
+    * -ma: use all 400+ monsters

 ### Fighting